Tips for new dancers

 Request a dance that you like by putting its name on the whiteboard (We ask everyone to limit themselves to two requests per night).
 Bring a notebook to help remember the names, and you can also record a few cues, such as country of origin, how the steps start, if its a line or circle, and so on.
 Also, the teachers should list each dance they teach on the whiteboard.

 Music has been collected from visiting dancers and from local and international sources over a number of years, and is a precious resource.
 Specific dance music is often only held by PID.

-Membership prices of PID functions are reduced for members, so if you feel you'll stick with it you should consider becoming a member.
+Membership is available and gives you access to reduced prices, so if you feel you'll stick with it you should consider becoming a member.

 Performance Group.
 Some members of PID have formed a Performance Group which occasionally performs at public and private functions.
 We are always looking for new members, so when you feel you have mastered the basics and could enjoy a challenge, consider joining the Performance Group.